Saif Ghobash

-Biography
+Ghobash was shot and killed by a Palestinian gunman who was targeting the Syrian Foreign Minister, Abdul Halim Khaddam, in Abu Dhabi Airport in 1977.

+Early life and education

 Born in Ras Al Khaimah, Ghobash studied at Al Ahmadiya School in Dubai before moving to Bahrain to finish his secondary education.
 He then studied engineering at Baghdad University and worked as an engineer in Kuwait and Europe.
 He came back to Ras Al Khaimah in 1969.

+He is the father of Omar Saif Ghobash, the UAE ambassador to the Holy See.

+Diplomatic career

-When the UAE was established in 1971, Ghobash started working as a diplomat and soon became undersecretary of the Ministry of Foreign Affairs.
+When the UAE was established in 1971, Ghobash started working as a diplomat and soon became undersecretary of the Ministry of Foreign Affairs of UAE.
 Two years later, he was named the first Minister of State for Foreign Affairs.

-He is the father of Omar Saif Ghobash, the current UAE ambassador to France.